AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-migration.md

 Yes, please see below:

-**By November 2nd**: The new destination is ready, and you will see two Pinterest cards side-by-side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.
+**By November xxxx**: The new destination is ready, and you will see two Pinterest cards side-by-side in the catalog, and all your existing dataflows to the current Pinterest card are copied to the new destination.

 ![Old and new Pinterest destination side-by-side](/help/destinations/assets/catalog/advertising/pinterest-migration/pinterest-two-cards-side-by-side.png)